 How complaints are dealt with:

 You may prefer these issues to be dealt with by someone else.
-If you decide to do this, you can email, write or telephone the Children's Complaints Manager or you can complete the online form.
+If you decide to do this, you can email, write or telephone the Council’s Complaints Team or you can complete the online form

 If you are a child or young person you can speak to an Advocate, this is someone who can act on your behalf or they can help you to have your say.